-Yes, EventPilot can be integrated with existing registration/online scheduling systems.
-We offer documentation on how you can prepare your backend to enable schedule synchronization with the EventPilot conference app.
+Yes, EventPilot conference apps can be integrated with existing registration/online scheduling systems.
+We offer documentation on how you can prepare your backend to enable schedule synchronization with the EventPilot meeting app.
 Your DBA, webmaster, or third party that provides the scheduling system can set up the required files.

 In your HTML header, include the following meta tags and ensure to use UTF-8 encoded characters only: